 Most golf watches include a hazard detection feature that alerts you to water hazards and sand traps on the course, with the distance to them, so you can avoid them more easily.

 Many golf watches feature automatic scoring to make it easier to keep track of your game.
-The watch records how far you’ve hit the ball and how many shots you’ve taken, so you don’t have to manually keep score with pencil and paper.
+They also record how far you’ve hit the ball and how many shots you’ve taken, so you don’t have to manually keep score with pencil and paper.

 Some golf watches are equipped with smart notifications that alert you when you receive a text, email, or call on your phone.
 This feature enables you to stay in touch with friends and family when you’re on the course without having to take your phone out of your bag.